Start a blog? In this day and age? What the hell man?!?

 Scenario 2 – DIY hosting your blog!

 Hosting doesn’t have to be big.
-Just has to be connected.
+It just has to be connected.

 Summary of self-hosting.